punkmap/ng8map/README.md

-# angular-cli-esri-map
+# ng8map

 This branch contains a simple but complete application that uses the ArcGIS API for JavaScript, an enterprise geospatial API, and Angular CLI.
 It uses esri-loader, a small library that helps load ArcGIS JavaScript API modules (v3.x or v4.x) in non-Dojo applications.

-To use arcgis-webpack-plugin instead of esri-loader to load the ArcGIS API for JavaScript modules, check out the [`@arcgis-webpack-angular`](https://github.com/Esri/angular-cli-esri-map/tree/arcgis-webpack-angular) branch of this repo.
+To use arcgis-webpack-plugin instead of esri-loader to load the ArcGIS API for JavaScript modules, check out the [`@arcgis-webpack-angular`](https://github.com/Esri/ng8map/tree/arcgis-webpack-angular) branch of this repo.

 If you would like to create your own Angular CLI project from scratch and incorporate these components, [create a new Angular CLI project](https://cli.angular.io/) and copy the `src/app/` directory of this repo to your new project.
 You will need to install `esri-loader` and `@types/arcgis-js-api` manually.